Qizbech Tughuzhuqo: Fame

-British adventurer James Bell was impressed by the courage of Kizbech.
-He witnessed the fear in the hearts of Russian soldiers when hearing Kizbech's name, and how they dispersed before him after they had seen him.
+British adventurer James Bell was impressed by the courage of Qizbech.
+He witnessed the fear in the hearts of Russian soldiers when hearing Qizbech's name, and how they dispersed before him after they had seen him.
+Bell said that Qizbech had crossed the Kuban River into Russian territory "annually and almost monthly," consistently bringing back captured Russian horses and spoils.